 I divided my focaccia into fourths from top-to-bottom and into thirds across lengthwise, yielding 12 pieces.
 Cutting each piece into three, results in the perfect size for dipping into the olive oil sauce.

-The herbed almond flour focaccia with olive oil dipping sauce was the highpoint for our small low carb soiree.
+The herbed focaccia with olive oil dipping sauce was the highpoint for our small low carb soiree.
 I placed a variety of specialty meats, cheeses, and olives on a medium-sized cutting board, filling in with almonds.
 Half of the focaccia pieces were sliced horizontally for open-faced-sandwiches.
 The other half were sliced into thirds to make rectangular pieces perfect for dipping into the flavorful olive oil.

 Serve the split focaccia with a beautiful sandwich-spread for the sandwiches along with a nice vegetable tray with selected low carb vegetables and a low carb dip.
 Or, the dipping sauce can be drizzled over the bread in lieu of a spread.
 The focaccia and dipping sauce, a charcuterie board, and a vegetable tray made for the perfect afternoon lunch.